nccgroup/log4j-jndi-be-gone/README.md

 * Resolves the format string to `"(log4j jndi disabled)"` in the log message (to prevent transitive injections).

+**Note**: _log4j-jndi-be-gone_ does not look at the original Log4J `JndiLookup` class name.
+Instead it utilizes [Classgraph](https://github.com/classgraph/classgraph) to find the culprit classes by looking at their internal structure.
+In particular, it searches for classes that contain a final static string field `static final String CONTAINER_JNDI_RESOURCE_PATH_PREFIX` and a `public String lookup(?, String)` method, that both present in the `JndiLookup` class.
+That enables support for obfuscated or shaded _Log4j_ libraries (e.g. fat-jars).

 # Usage

 Add `-javaagent:path/to/log4j-jndi-be-gone-1.0.0-standalone.jar` to your `java` commands.